Encryption in Raft

 -

 Searchable encryption: the searchable content is tokenized (separated into discrete words), shuffled in random order, and then each token is deterministically encrypted.
 To do this, the IV chosen is not random but derived from the digest of the token (and other key material).
 So, the token “cat” will always produce the same ciphertext for a given workspace.
-This undermines some of the security properties of the block cipher, but in our case this is an acceptable trade off (our goal is simply to protect the database from any data breaches).
 Searching these deterministically encrypted tokens is extremely fast, allowing for a user experience that feels like normal full text search (albeit without stemming or trigram support).
-Deterministic encryption like this is vulnerable to frequency analysis and chosen plaintext attacks.
+Deterministic encryption like this is vulnerable to frequency analysis and chosen plaintext attacks should the database be entirely compromised.
+See search for a longer discussion.

 -